cmeiklejohn/cmeiklejohn.github.io/_posts/2013-11-18-verified-vector-clocks-an-experience-report-part-2.markdown

 Then we repeat the entire process with the tail of the list, given that the head was prime for pruning.

+Now, we've run into a couple problems:

+* We have no way to access properties stored in buckets, or the application environment in Riak.
+* We have no easy way to work with the pure Erlang structures in Coq.

+So, the approach we will take is implementing a prune function in Coq, which will take all of the environmental arguments explicitly, and then we will write a function in our Erlang module to bridge the gap between the data structures in Coq and in Erlang.

+Here's what our prune function looks like in Coq.

+{% highlight erlang %}
+Fixpoint prune'
+         (vclock : vclock)
+         (small large : nat)
+         (young old : timestamp) :=
+  match vclock with
+    | nil =>
+      vclock
+    | pair actor (pair count timestamp) :: clocks =>
+      match (ble_nat (length vclock) small) with
+        | true =>
+          vclock
+        | false =>
+          match (ble_nat timestamp young) with
+            | true =>
+              vclock
+            | false =>
+              match (bgt_nat timestamp old) with
+                  | false =>
+                    vclock
+                  | true =>
+                    match (bgt_nat (length vclock) large) with
+                        | false =>
+                          vclock
+                        | true =>
+                          prune' clocks small large young old
+                    end
+              end
+          end
+      end
+  end.
+{% endhighlight %}

+In the next post, we'll look at how we begin integrating this with the `vclock` module in Riak Core.

 [verlang]: https://github.com/tcarstens/verlang
 [riak_core]: https://github.com/basho/riak_core